-You can now run OpenSearch and OpenSearch Dashboards version 1.1 on Amazon OpenSearch Service (successor to Amazon Elasticsearch Service).
+You can now run OpenSearch and OpenSearch Dashboards version 1.1 on Amazon OpenSearch Service.
 The new version includes several improvements such as cross-cluster replication support for clusters running OpenSearch, anomaly detection for historical data, and improved alerting.

 OpenSearch is a community-driven, open source search and analytics suite derived from Apache 2.0 licensed Elasticsearch 7.10.2 & Kibana 7.10.2.
 It consists of a search engine, OpenSearch, and a visualization and user interface, OpenSearch Dashboards.
 We launched support for OpenSearch 1.0 in Amazon OpenSearch Service in September 2021, with features such as transforms, data streams, and notebooks on OpenSearch Dashboards.
 We are now adding support for OpenSearch 1.1 with the following new features: